 Indiana’s Employability Skills Benchmarks describe a set of workplace skills recommended for success in today’s competitive workforce.
 Formerly referred to as "soft skills," these are identified as essential, in-demand skills for all jobseekers regardless of experience or occupation.
 The term "soft skills" may give the appearance that these skills are of less value, but in fact they are crucial to finding employment and succeeding in the workforce.
 Indiana’s Employability Skills Benchmarks were vetted statewide by Hoosier employers and establish a common language across all Indiana workforce sectors.

-The skills identified by Indiana employers as essential for success in the workplace fall into five categories:
+The skills identified by Indiana employers as essential for success in the workplace fall into four categories:

 - Learning Strategies